 Somerset Energy Innovation Centre (SEIC) - Bridgwater

-The c. £19million, 6,100 square metre Somerset Energy Innovation Centre campus in Bridgwater is a hub for businesses to collaborate and exploit opportunities in the clean energy sector.
+The £ 19 million, 6,100 square metre Somerset Energy Innovation Centre campus in Bridgwater is a hub for businesses to collaborate and exploit opportunities in the clean energy sector.
 Phase 1 of the campus (SEIC 1) was established to meet the needs of the multi-billion-pound construction of two new nuclear reactors at Hinkley Point C, creating a supply chain integration facility that ensured Somerset SMEs were well placed and supported to win contracts.
 The campus has since grown to include two additional facilities (SEIC 2 and 3).
 The ambition is to create a sustainable economic legacy through the growth of a South West low carbon energy cluster.

-SEIC is a catalyst for collaboration and innovation, providing dynamic space and expert support to the businesses at the heart of the growing low carbon energy supply chain.
+SEIC is a catalyst for collaboration and innovation, providing dynamic space and expert support to the businesses at the heart of the growing low-carbon energy supply chain.
 It provides a flexible range of high-quality office and meeting spaces, along with a café and networking area.
 The facility is operated by the South West Manufacturing Advisory Service (SWMAS), who through their expertise advise and support companies to develop capability, innovate and grow.

-Somerset Digital Innovation Centre (SDIC) - Taunton
+Firepool Centre for Digital Innovation (FCDI) - Taunton

 Innovation Support Services

 The Somerset Innovation Network (SI-Net) supports collaboration and innovation across Somerset’s three innovation centres, the Somerset Energy Innovation Centre (SEIC), the Somerset Digital Innovation Centre (SDIC) and iAero.
-Business West, working in consortia with other expert agencies, deliver fully-funded support services to tenants and users of the three centres.
+Business West, working in consortia with other expert agencies, delivers fully-funded support services to tenants and users of the three centres.

 The support that businesses can access includes, but is not limited to:

-- Sector specific expertise and advice across Digital, Aerospace and Advanced engineering and the Low carbon renewable energy sectors
+- Sector-specific expertise and advice across Digital, Aerospace and Advanced engineering and the Low carbon renewable energy sectors

 - Business Diagnostic and Action Planning